Chewy and wholesome snack bars that are sweet and salty, packed with whole foods, and are made without grains or refined sugars.

 Almond meal helps bind the snack bar’s ingredients.
-There are also whole almonds, chopped roughly, in the bars as well.
+We’ll also add roughly chopped almonds, too.
 You will love their crunchy texture.
+For a little sweetness, use honey.
+I do not recommend thinner liquid sweeteners like maple syrup or agave.
+Brown rice syrup works too.
 Salted sunflower seeds bulk the bars up and, when paired with the dates and honey, supply that satisfying sweet and salty flavor we all know and love.

 Chewy and wholesome snack bars that are slightly sweet ‘n salty, packed with whole foods, and are made without grains or refined sugars.

-- 1/3 cup (114g) honey or brown rice syrup1
+- 1/3 cup (113g) honey or brown rice syrup*

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1/4 cup (30g) almond meal2
+- 1/4 cup (30g) almond meal*

 - 1/8 teaspoon salt